Preserves: an Expressive Data Language

 Embeddeds.

-allows inclusion of domain-specific, potentially
+An Embedded allows inclusion of domain-specific, potentially

-stateful or located data into a Value
+stateful or located data into a Value.8

-s may be used to denote stateful objects, network services,
+Embeddeds may be used to denote stateful objects, network services,

 object capabilities, file descriptors, Unix processes, or other

 possibly-stateful things.
-Because each Embedded
+Because each Embedded is a domain-specific

-datum, comparison of two Embedded
+datum, comparison of two Embeddeds is done according to

 domain-specific rules.

 Motivating Examples.
-In a Java or Python implementation, an Embedded
+In a Java or Python implementation, an Embedded may

 denote a reference to a Java or Python object; comparison would be